Costa Rica 2014: A Freshman’s Journey of Self-Discovery and Adventures

 Day 8: San Jose Last Day

-Our last full day we traveled back to San Jose to officially tour the city and see the historic sites.
-I can’t tell you the history, but I can show you the pictures I took.
+On our last full day, we traveled back to San Jose to officially tour the city and visit its historic sites.
+While I can’t provide you with the historical details, I can share the pictures I took.

 61016_285928014888241_82228826_n